 Why this chapter matters for UPSC: Infrastructure — transport, communication, and trade — is a core GS3 topic.
 Prelims tests specific facts about railway zones, national highways, major ports, and inland waterways.
 Mains asks about connectivity as a driver of economic development, the role of freight corridors, coastal shipping, and India's trade policy.
 The chapter also connects to GS2 (interstate connectivity, road accidents) and GS1 (regional geography).

 Contemporary hook: India's infrastructure investment has accelerated dramatically — the National Infrastructure Pipeline (NIP) commits Rs 111 lakh crore between 2020–25.
 The PM Gati Shakti National Master Plan (2021) integrates road, rail, port, and logistics infrastructure planning using GIS-based mapping.
-India's logistics cost (13–14% of GDP) is significantly higher than the global average (~8%), imposing a competitiveness penalty — the reduction of which is a national priority.
+India's logistics cost was officially measured at ~8% of GDP (DPIIT-NCAER study, 2024) — correcting earlier overestimates of 13-14%; still above the ~6-7% target, imposing a competitiveness penalty that the government aims to eliminate by 2030.

 India's Road Network: Key Data